Microscopic dynamics and Bose-Einstein condensation in liquid helium: Results and discussion

-We therefore find that the two parameters characterising the condensed state of matter, $a$ and $\tau_{\rm D}$, constrain the speed of transits to be close to $v=\frac{a}{\tau_{\rm D}}=c$.
+We have seen that the two parameters characterising the condensed state of matter, $a$ and $\tau_{\rm D}$, constrain the speed of a large number of transits to be close to $v=\frac{a}{\tau_{\rm D}}=c$.
 Characteristic values of these two parameters, $a$ and $\tau_{\rm D}$, are set by fundamental physical constants \cite{sciadv1}.
 As a result, $c$ is also governed by fundamental physical constants \cite{sciadv2}.
-This additionally points to the physical significance of the state in Eq. \eqref{moment}.
+This additionally points to the physical significance of the state \eqref{moment}.

+We now add the main proposal: BEC in liquid $^4$He corresponds to a large number of transits (e.g. tunneling transits) occupying the state with a finite momentum close to $p_t$ and energy $E_t$ in Eq. \eqref{moment}.
+The BEC at finite energy (BECFE) takes place on a sphere with the radius close to $p_t=mc$ in momentum space (the corresponding wavevector $k_t$ is $k_t=\frac{mc}{\hbar}\approx 1.5$ ~\AA$^{-1}$) and the width set by fluctuations of transit speeds.
+The net momentum of all transits is zero because transits move in different directions (see Figure 1c).
+Similarly to the Fermi sphere where $k_F\propto\frac{1}{a}$, $k_t=\frac{mc}{\hbar}=\frac{ma\omega}{\hbar}$, or